originoidco/presence/README.md

 Presence is Originoid's tool for getting the current Spotify status of users in our [Discord server](https://discord.gg/noid).
 It connects a Discord bot (with Presence Intent) to the Gateway and exposes it via REST and WebSocket.

+> [!NOTE]
+> Presence is only available for users who share a guild with the bot and have Spotify connected and visible in Discord.
+> WebSocket clients receive the latest snapshot, then it real-time updates.

 ## Endpoints

 - REST snapshot: `GET /v1/{DISCORD_USER_ID}`